derny/reuze/README.md

 <h1><a href="http://reuze.me">reuze</a> v1.1</h1>

-<p>Reuze is a teeny-tiny front end framework (&lt; 10KB at time of writing) that makes structuring HTML and CSS for mid-to-large sized content-rich sites a breeze.
+<p>Reuze is a teeny-tiny front end framework that makes structuring HTML and CSS for mid-to-large sized content-rich sites a breeze.
 It plays nice with other front end frameworks such as Foundation and Boostrap but also works equally well on it's own.</p>

 <p>Simply visit <a href="http://reuze.me">Reuze.me</a> to structure HTML5 code blocks and include the CSS files found here.
 Code blocks are RDFa Lite compliant and are designed to sit inside a wrapping container with a class that denotes the content type (Articles for instance are wrapped in a Div with a class of 'ac').</p>

 <p>Here is a simple Article code block that includes a left-aligned featured image, a caption, read-more link, and meta-data situated below the titles:</p>

-<pre><code>&lt;div class="ac" typeof="Article"&gt;
+<pre><code>&lt;div class="ac image-left" typeof="Article"&gt;

 &lt;article&gt;